Eyelid Surgery

 Insurance companies generally do not provide coverage for cosmetic procedures.
 In some cases, a patient may have medical reasons for treating upper eyelid sagging, particularly for cases of ptosis.
 Insurance may also cover reconstructive procedures that treat various eyelid conditions.
 If you have a medically necessary procedure, still check with your insurance provider to see what your policy covers.

 Most patients can wear makeup (and contact lenses) once the swelling and bruising mostly resolve.
 Typically, this takes about 10 to 14 days.
 Trying to do so earlier than this could interfere with healing.
+Some patients may need to wait longer.
 We see all patients for follow-up visits.
 At this visit, we can assess your recovery and give you the all-clear once you can safely wear makeup and apply cosmetics.